park-jsdev/bc-hiking/README.md

 # BC Hiking
 A Node.js web application powered by Express and MongoDB where users can sign up, upload and comment on local hiking trails.
-The client was built with jQuery, EJS and Bootstrap
+The client was built with EJS and Bootstrap
 ![Screenshot](https://i.imgur.com/UpEgSVD.png)

 ## Features